Automattic/jetpack/readme.txt

 **Bug fixes**

+* Admin Page: make sure the Jetpack Dashboard is displayed properly in IE11.
 * Carousel: avoid scrolling back to the top of the page when you close the Carousel view.
 * Connect Flow: sanitize from parameter when building connection URL.
 * Memberships Block: avoid invalid subscription amounts.